R-equivalence on group schemes: Behaviour for henselian pairs

 \subsection{The semisimple case}

-We continue with the henselian pair $(A,I)$.
-One evidence is the case of the group $\SL_N(\cA)$ for an Azumaya $A$--algebra $\cA$ of degree invertible in $A^\times$ for $N>>0$ since Hazrat has proven that the map $\SK_1(\cA) \to \SL_1(\cA/I)$ is an isomorphism, if $A$ is semilocal~\cite{Hazrat}.
+We continue with the henselian pair $(B,I)$.
+One evidence for answering positively the question \ref{question_henselian} is the case of the group $\SL_N(\cA)$ for an Azumaya $B$--algebra $\cA$ of degree invertible in $B^\times$ for $N>>0$ since Hazrat has proven that the map $\SK_1(\cA) \to \SL_1(\cA/I)$ is an isomorphism, if $B$ is semilocal~\cite{Hazrat}.
 Firstly we make a variation on \cite[\S 3.4]{GPS}.